AIIrondev/Cabug-Folder-Sorter/SECURITY.md

 The supportet versions are marked with an ✅

-The unsupportet or not released but planed versions are marked with an :x:
+The unsupportet and has some minor bugs or not released but planed versions are marked with an :x:

 | Version | Supported          | Date of release       | Content            |
 | ------- | ------------------ |---------------------- |--------------------|